Luck from “Mother Nature”

-MADISON, Wis. — Today at its sixth annual Save Our Lakes community breakfast, Clean Lakes Alliance released the 2016 State of the Lakes Annual Report.
-The report, which looks at phosphorus reduction efforts through the 2016 calendar year, shows as a community, progress is being made.
-Phosphorus is the root cause of algae – just one pound of this nutrient is capable of producing 500 pounds of algae.
+MADISON, Wis. — Today at the sixth annual Save Our Lakes community breakfast, Clean Lakes Alliance released the 2016 State of the Lakes Annual Report.
+The report looks at phosphorus reduction efforts through the 2016 calendar year.
+It shows as a community, progress is being made.
+Phosphorus is the root cause of algae – just one pound of the nutrient is capable of producing 500 pounds of algae.

 “2016 was a great year.
-The water was as clear as it’s been in a long time in our lakes, but we got lucky,” said Clean Lakes Alliance executive director James Tye.
-“A slow spring melt and less intense rain events meant phosphorus-rich runoff to our lakes was down, but it shows us if we control runoff regularly, we can impact our lake clarity.”
+The water was as clear as it’s been in a long time in our lakes, but we got lucky,” said Clean Lakes Alliance Executive Director James Tye.
+“A slow spring melt and fewer intense rain events meant phosphorus-rich runoff to our lakes was down, but it shows us if we control runoff regularly, we can impact our lake clarity.”